-Previously the iconic Bergie’s fish cafe located in Thirroul, the cafe along with its new owners has had a major upgrade.
-They introduce to you; South Sailor with its ocean views from the front and escarpment backdrop.
-The restaurant offers customers a contemporary take on food with plenty of focus on fresh seafood with both dine-in and takeaway options.
+Previously the iconic Bergie’s fish cafe located in Thirroul, the cafe under new owners, has had a major upgrade.
+Let us introduce to you: South Sailor, with its front yard ocean views and escarpment backdrop.
+This restaurant offers customers a contemporary dining experience with a strong focus on fresh seafood.
+South Sailor provides both dine-in and takeaway options.

 The existing interior was outdated and lacked a contemporary personality.
 It included corrugated iron, timber logs and hanging fishing rods.
-It yearned for more personality,improved zoning and rebranding.
+It yearned for more personality,improved zoning and a complete rebranding.

 Our brief was to transform the interior into a modernised version of the typical fish and chip shop.
-We approached this through gaining inspiration from the coastal location and vibe.
+We approached this through gaining inspiration from the coastal location and local atmosphere.

-The new design features three zones, a bar, waiting & casual seating and formal seating with overlooking sushi bar.
-Continuity is embraced throughout all the areas through the use of finishes including Tasmanian oak timber which is highlighted as the ceiling beams, table tops, benchtop and shelving.
+The new design features three zones: a bar, a waiting / casual seating area and a formal seating overlooking the sushi bar.
+Continuity is embraced throughout all the areas through the use of finishes, including Tasmanian oak timber which is highlighted as the ceiling beams, table tops, benchtop and shelving.

 We selected a commercial grade timber look vinyl for the flooring which adds warmth to the space in comparison to the previous raw finished concrete flooring.
 Its ease of maintenance is a positive in combating the heavy foot traffic that comes through the doors.

-The bar at the front of house features an aqua fish scale tile which references the ocean.
+The front of house bar features an aqua fish scale tile which references the ocean.
 This tile is certainly the highlight of the restaurant and is not easily missed.
-This is used against a combination of various shades of blue and the Tasmanian oak display shelving which showcases a premium wine range and of course that eye-catching brass pendant light.
-The bar area is the focal point within the space, even cars passing by catch a view through the large windows of the façade.
+This is used against a combination of various shades of blue, creating cohesion and harmony.
+The Tasmanian oak display shelving showcases their premium wine range and, of course, an eye-catching brass pendant light captivates overhead.
+The bar area is the focal point within the space; cars passing by catch a view through the large windows of the façade.

-The waiting area & casual seating at the front of the restaurant consists of a deep blue v-groove timber half wall and benchtop combination which subtly zones the casual eating area from the takeaway waiting section.
-There is also a curved window seat accompanied with tables and chairs featuring the same wall panelling.
+Birdblack Design desired the waiting area and casual seating at the front of the restaurant consists of a deep blue v-groove timber half-wall and benchtop combination which subtly zones the casual eating area away from the takeaway waiting section.
+There is also a curved window-seat accompanied with tables and chairs featuring the same wall panelling.

-This panelling is reciprocated in the more formal dining & Sushi bar area on the bottom half of the wall in a painted white.
-Above the panels features a tropical palm tree wallpaper, referring to the beach.
+This panelling is reciprocated in the formal dining and sushi bar area.
+Above the panels is gorgeous,tropical, palm tree wallpaper, referring to the beach.
 This is complemented with the Tasmanian oak highlights and brass wall lights.
-This space features a combination of high and low seating, including new custom wall hung tables.
+This space features a combination of high and low seating, including new custom wall-hung tables.

-The main feature of this space is the open servery in which patrons can view the venues sushi chef at work, accompanied with a neon sushi sign overhead.
-We even made use of the existing fish tank which adds further colour and customer engagement to the space.
+The main feature of this space is the open servery in which patrons can view the venue’s sushi chef at work, accompanied with a neon sushi sign overhead.
+The existing fish tank adds further colour and customer engagement to the space.